FZambia/centrifuge/docs/content/description.rst

     centrifuge --config=config.json --redis --redis_host=localhost --redis_port=6379 --redis_password=

-Sometimes you need only one instance of Centrifuge running.
-In this case there is an option to run Centrifuge without Redis and ZeroMQ:
+Redis is the most simple way to run distributed instances of Centrifuge.
+All your instances must be started with the same command line options.

+If your web application is small then you can run Centrifuge without extra dependencies on Redis or ZeroMQ.
+In this case you are restricted in using only one instance of Centrifuge.
+To run Centrifuge without Redis and ZeroMQ for PUB/SUB use ``--base`` option:

 .. code-block:: bash